explosion/spacy-course/chapters/en/slides/chapter4_02_training-loop.md

 Let's imagine we have a list of training examples consisting of texts and entity annotations.

-We want to loop for 10 iterations, so we're iterating over a range of 10.
+We want to loop for 10 iterations, so we're iterating over a `range` of 10.

-Next, we use the random module to randomly shuffle the training data.
+Next, we use the `random` module to randomly shuffle the training data.

-We then use spaCy's minibatch utility function to divide the examples into batches.
+We then use spaCy's `minibatch` utility function to divide the examples into batches.

-For each batch, we get the texts and annotations and call the nlp dot update method to update the model.
+For each batch, we get the texts and annotations and call the `nlp.update` method to update the model.

-Finally, we call the nlp dot to disk method to save the trained model to a directory.
+Finally, we call the `nlp.to_disk` method to save the trained model to a directory.

 ---